 - Transporters of the malaria parasite and of other Apicomplexan parasites, with an emphasis on those involved in drug resistance and drug action

-- Design of novel antimalarial drugs and antimalarial strategies
+- Design and testing of novel antimalarial drugs and antimalarial strategies

 - Transporters involved in key processes of biomedical, behavioural, or agricultural importance in other organisms, including those encoded by mammals, insects, and plants.

 - The functions and physiological roles of splice variants of transporters